-A lot of women have trouble becoming pregnant, whether or not they have Endometriosis.
+A lot of people have trouble becoming pregnant, whether or not they have Endometriosis.
 The question has been raised : if you have Endometriosis and are undergoing frozen embryo transfer (FET), which treatment regimens and protocols have the highest successful pregnancy rate?

-I myself have never considered IVF and had to do a bit of initial research on the differences between fresh and frozen embryos, IVF, etc. I am so grateful an EndoSister asked this question; brought this struggle to my attention.
+I myself have never considered IVF and had to do a bit of initial research on the differences between fresh and frozen embryos, IVF, etc. I am so grateful an EndoWarrior asked this question; brought this struggle to my attention.
 So if you already know about these, please bear with me as I learn.
 Otherwise, skip passed these first few categories to the knitty gritty below 🙂

 In vitro fertilization (IVF)

-Usually, women take medications prior to the IVF harvesting to boost their egg production.
+Usually, patients take medications prior to the IVF harvesting to boost their egg production.
 These fertility drugs may increase the chances of one, or many, of the eggs “taking” to the IVF procedures, successfully producing an embryo.
 The multitude of eggs harvested for the IVF procedure may be used at that time or frozen for later attempts.

-Some women opt to have multiple embryos placed into their womb at once, again to increase their chances of at least one of the embryos developing into a healthy baby.
+Some opt to have multiple embryos placed into their womb at once, again to increase their chances of at least one of the embryos developing into a healthy baby.
 This can lead to multiple births, including twins, triplets…or even octuplets.
 Others have their unused harvested eggs frozen to be used, or donated, at a later time.

 Although it sounds simple enough, IVF is anything but.
 It is not only costly financially, but emotionally.
 There could be constant tests (both in facility and at home), the depression of procedures not working, the sorrow of losing an embryo during development, miscarriages, still births, failed insemination attempts, side effects of medications, the constant wondering “what if” and “when.”
 It takes a resilient heart.
 And plenty of women and couples endure.
 And many have successful births…yet, many do not.